BABYPM/AccessibilityAssistant/README.md

 It reads content aloud, describes on-screen elements, and provides voice-based navigation, all while learning the user’s preferences and adapting over time.

 ### Why It Matters
-Existing tools like **Narrator** or **ChromeVox** only work on a per-app basis and often rely on rigid accessibility tags that don’t cover every visual element.
+Existing tools like **Narrator** or **ChromeVox** only work on a per-app basis and often rely on rigid accessibility tags that do not cover every visual element.
 Accessibility Assistant goes further, it operates at the **operating system level**, dynamically interpreting any screen layout and translating it into natural, human-like descriptions and commands.

 This ensures a more intuitive, independent, and personalized digital experience for visually impaired users.